zhou-yh19/VLA-Adapter/README.md

 <br/>
 <br/>

-## 🔥 3.
-Training for Different Configurations
+## :fire: Training for Different Configurations

 **We provide different training configurations for different users.
 You can choose the configuration suitable for training based on your GPU card type.**

-### 📄 3.1 Related File.
+### :books: Related File for Training
 * `vla-scripts/finetune.py`: VLA fine-tuning script

-### 📘 3.2 How to Train? <br/> &emsp;&emsp;&emsp;&emsp; => *Extremely Limited VRAM (A card with 10GB-12GB) (e.g. NVIDIA GeForce RTX 2080Ti, 3060, 3080, 4070, 4080, and 5070).*
+### :ledger: How to Train on Extremely Limited VRAM GPUs

+***=> Extremely Limited VRAM (A card with 10GB-12GB) (e.g. NVIDIA GeForce RTX 2080Ti, 3060, 3080, 4070, 4080, and 5070).***

 >***About `batch_size`, `lora_rank`, `grad_accumulation_steps`, and `max_steps`.***

-If your resources are extremely limited, you can set `--batch_size 1` and `--lora_rank 64`, it only be required `9.6GB` of VRAM.
+If your resources are extremely limited, you can set `--batch_size 1` and `--lora_rank 64`, it only requires `9.6GB` of VRAM.
 Certainly, `batch size = 1` will cause gradient updates to be greatly affected by extreme values, and loss convergence will be unstable.
 In this case, you can modify the `grad_accumulation_steps` parameter to simulate a similar effect.
 For example, `--batch_size 1` with `--grad_accumulation_steps 8` has a similar effect to `--batch_size 8`, but the training speed will be slower.
 This means that you can't use the [OpenVLA-OFT](https://github.com/moojink/openvla-oft) model on a card with `10GB` because even with `batch size = 1`, it requires `25GB` of VRAM.
 Fortunately, you can use VLA-Adapter.
 However, the `batch size` is still small, you can increase `--max_steps` to achieve the performance reported in the paper.

 >***About `vlm_path`.***